DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/governance.md

     -  **Agent historical reference period** - Specifies how many months of historical data the agent can use during its run when creating new voucher transactions.
 - **Bank accounts**
   - **Allowed penny difference** - The agent only matches one-to-one bank statement transactions to bank transactions where the amount variance falls within the allowed penny difference for the bank account when the bank reconciliation was created.
   - **Run reconciliation agent** - This setting allows users to automatically run agent/workflow with 'Reconcile after import'.
-T=If the bank account has any 'Default matching rule set', this set will be run first, then the agent/workflow
+If the bank account has a 'Default matching rule set' assigned, this set will be run first and thereafter the agent/workflow.
   - **Agent or workflow id** - Provides the ability to run multiple licensed agents in a specific order.
-For example where you want the agent to match and thereafter create new transactions.
+For example where you want the agent to match first and thereafter create new transactions.
-  - **Customer payment journal posting** - The Agent for Customer Payment Journal Generation will leave the created customer payment journal unposted where this field is set to _No_ which is then available for Human review.
+  - **Customer payment journal posting** - The Agent for Customer Payment Journal Generation will leave the created customer payment journal unposted where this field is set to _No_ which is then available for Human review for manual posting.
 - **All agents**
     - **Enabled** - The agent functionality is only available to users where this field is set to _Yes_.
     - **Agent output format** - This field is automatically populated per agent and not editable by power users, as a specific output format is expected by the agent.
-    - **Knowledge sources** - The Agent for Customer Payment Journal Generation will look for values matching the set criteria, for example Invoice format
+    - **Knowledge sources** - The Agent for Customer Payment Journal Generation will look for values matching the set criteria, for example Invoice format.
 - **Agent workflows**
-    - Ability to set order of agents to be run if the bank account is set to automatically run with Reconcile after import
+    - Ability to set order of agents to be run if the bank account is set to automatically run with Reconcile after import .
 - **Bank reconciliation Worksheet**
     - The agent buttons are only enabled for users where the specific agents are enabled.
     - A Prompt option is available to limit what bank statement records can be used in the matching, for example 'Only match where amount is less than 1500'.